lorenzoromani1983/LLM-Summarizer/README.md

 > ollama pull llama3:8b

-c) download the extension files to a folder and install it in Chrome as an unpacked extension.
+c) download the extension files to a folder and install it in Chrome as an unpacked extension (you will need to enable the Developer Mode before, turning the top-right switch on).

 Usage is very simple.